A Survey on Causal Discovery: Theory and Practice: Causal Discovery with Interventions

 The key idea of this algorithm is to maximize a score function defined as follows:

-where $\phi$ are the weights of the estimator used to maximize the score function (i.e. neural networks in this case), $X$ follows the interventional distribution $P^{(\textbf{I})}$, $f^{(\textbf{I})}$ is the interventional density function, $B$ the binary adjacency matrix of $G$, $R$ the binary interventional matrix (i.e. $R_{ij} = 1$ if $X_i \in \textbf{I}_j$).
+where $\phi$ are the weights of the estimator used to maximize the score function (i.e. neural networks in this case), $X$ follows the interventional distribution $P^{(\textbf{I})}$, $f^{(\textbf{I})}$ is the interventional density function, \textbf{B} the binary adjacency matrix of $G$, \textbf{R} the binary interventional matrix (i.e. $R_{ij} = 1$ if $X_i \in \textbf{I}_j$) and $\lambda$ a penalty coefficient.

 Essentially, the score function is built upon the conditional interventional distribution to recover the invariant edges across interventions.
-In fact, vertices that are not in any intervention target are characterized by a conditional probability distribution which is invariant across interventions, as for conservative families of interventions.
+In fact, vertices that are not in any intervention target are characterized by a conditional probability distribution that is invariant across interventions, as for conservative families of interventions.
 Relying on conditional invariance, the causal graph $\hat{G} = \argmax_{G \in \mathbb{G}} \mathcal{S}_\mathcal{I}(G)$ is $\mathcal{I}$-equivalent (Subsection \ref{def:i_equivalent}) to the true graph $G^*$, for $\lambda > 0$ small enough.
 In case of unknown intervention targets, an additional $-\lambda_R |\mathcal{I}|$ regularization term is added to the score function.

 The DCDI algorithm has been tested against IGSP and GIES with known interventions and JCI-PC and UT-IGSP for unknown interventions, showing marginal advantages in terms of structural recovery.
-As for others continuous optimization methods \cite{zheng2018dags}, the major strength point is represented by its scalability: it takes $O(n^3)$ to compute the matrix exponential during each training step, making it the only causal discovery algorithm that supports non-linear relationships in the interventional setting in a high-dimensional setting.
+As for others continuous optimization methods \cite{zheng2018dags}, the major strength is represented by its scalability: it takes $O(n^3)$, with $n$ the number of variables, to compute the matrix exponential during each training step, making it the only causal discovery algorithm that supports non-linear relationships in the interventional setting in a high-dimensional setting.